Description

 It is medium plus bodied, with considerable concentration, density, and solid “architecture” (especially considering that the vintage, 1996, was probably the lightest ever at Renaissance).
 Initial tightness gives way to warm velvety richness with time and exposure to air.
 Excellent balance and length, real depth and aromatic complexity.
 Nothing showy about this one, it just rocks.

 Since 2015, we have started to produce a Clos Saron Cabernet Sauvignon from Renaissance’s fabled “Slope 1”.
-The 2015 vintage, clearly a relative of the 1996 offered here, shows an unreal concentration and structure, is unlikely to be released before 2024 or 2025.
+The 2015 vintage, clearly a younger relative of the 1996 offered here, shows an even better long term aging potential.
+It was released as the 2015 The One, in January 2025.